Industries 'deliberately muddying water' over damage

 He says freshwater is an economic issue rather than an environmental one because New Zealand trades on its clean, green image.

-Next story in National: Orthopaedic surgeon faulted over patient care
+Next story in New Zealand: Orthopaedic surgeon faulted over patient care

 Copyright © 2012, Radio New Zealand